build-on-aws/content/posts/microservices-with-aws-cloud9-and-lightsail/index.md

 ## Build and Push the Container

 The microservice is a REST service that returns [dad jokes](https://en.wikipedia.org/wiki/Dad_joke).
-It is a nodejs application built with [Express](https://expressjs.com/).
+It is a NodeJS application built with [Express](https://expressjs.com/).
 Start by creating a directory for the project.

 Open a new file with the the Cloud9 text editor.
 Copy the express application below into the text editor window and save it as `app.js`.